 “Interestingly, this one is frequently overlooked by people who are so dedicated to their company that they don’t pay attention to their company’s financials,” Peppercorn says.
 Don’t get spooked by a short-term dip in revenue—it happens even to thriving businesses.
 However, if your company is not making its profitability targets several quarters in a row, “it may be time to dust off your resume,” Peppercorn advises.

 2. Essential budgets are being cut to the bone.

-All business travel plans have been canceled.
 The marketing budget has been slashed.
-Your office has been downsized and moved to smaller, less-expensive digs.
+Physical offices have been downsized and moved to smaller, less-expensive digs.
 Such drastic budget cuts are valid reasons to watch your back.

 3. There’s a hiring freeze.

 When job postings have disappeared, that means the growth of the company is being put on hold.
 If a company isn’t growing, it’s struggling.